New speakers are being confirmed daily. Please check back often to see the latest additions to the MySQL Conference & Expo program.

 Seth is a whitewater kayaker and Rails hacker in Yahoo!’s Brickhouse group.

 Mary is a senior enterprise software professional with broad experience in product marketing, product management, and technical communications.
 Prior to establishing Ten Pages, Mary’s product marketing consultancy, she worked at SupportSoft, Brio Technology, and Claris.
 Mary has written numerous white papers and articles for Ten Pages clients, and is increasingly active in the JasperSoft community.

 Mary holds a Bachelor or Arts degree from Wellesley College.

 Jeff designed and deployed the first and only pure-play SaaS platform for the entire web content lifecycle, from content creation to optimization.
 His work to launch the flagship Clickabilty cmPublish platform in 2003 has advanced and his team’s solutions will be serving over 200 million pages per month by end of 2007.
 In addition to the platform’s core content management and publishing capabilities, Jeff has overseen the launch of Clickability’s comprehensive suite of publishing modules, which include an ad server, newsletter services, reports, polls and surveys, and search capabilities.

-With over 10 years of software and Internet experience, Jeff’s earlier posts include Western U.S. head of technology for Network Software Associates, a provider of legacy-to-web host...
+With over 10 years of software and Internet experience, Jeff’s earlier posts include Western U.S. head of technology for Network Software Associates, a provider of legacy-to-web...
 Read More.